 Let's get down to business

-It is no secret that extracting data and information from the Middle East is no easy task there is a widespread culture of privacy.
+It is no secret that extracting data and information from the Middle East is no easy task as there is a widespread culture of privacy.

 From factors such as decentralised data sources, free zone jurisdictions, language obstacles and a lack of advanced technology; there are hefty barriers that need to be worked around in order to have access to the right kind of information and statistical data to be successful in the region.

 Although the Middle East is a developing and dynamic hub for investments, it necessary to prepare yourself with the right knowledge that can optimise your decision-making for the better.
 This region has always attracted foreign business - partly due to low taxation - and relies heavily on imports because of a lack of diversity in local raw materials.